Sahra Hausmann

 Sahra Hausmann (born 6 February 1973) is a Norwegian team handball player who played for the club Bækkelagets SK and on the Norway women's national handball team.
 She became World champion at World Women's Handball Championship in 1999, won a silver medal at the World Women's Handball Championship in 1997, and became European champion in 1998.
 She competed at the 1996 Summer Olympics in Atlanta, where Norway finished fourth.

 Hausmann made her debut on the national team in 1993.
 She scored more than 150 goals for the national team during her career.
+She stopped on the Norwegian team after the 2000 Olympic Games.

+At club level she played her entire elite career at Bækkelagets SK and played 219 games for the club.
+She is an honorary member of the club.
+With the club she won the EHF Cup Winners' Cup in 1998 and 1999 and the Norwegian Championship in 1992, 1995 and 1999.

+Her daughter Thea Kyvåg is a professional football player.